lukearp/Azure-IAC-Bicep/Standard-Deployments/WVD-HostPool/ReadMe.md

 artifcatLocation | string | Location of the DSC Script in a .zip format.
 Default: 'https://github.com/lukearp/Azure-IAC-Bicep/releases/download/DSC/WVD-DSC.zip' userManagedIdentityId | string | Resource ID of Managed Identity that has rights to restart the Azure VM.
 Restart-AzVM is the command this account will be used for.

+Experimental
+param | type | notes
+enablePatchingByPlatform | bool | Default is false.
+Currently your subscription must be enrolled in Flexible VMSS to work.
+This will allow you session hosts to be patched by platform.
+Also, currently Windows 10 is not supported by Platform patching.
+You would have to use a Windows server image.
+Default value is false.

 # Sample Module